Ministry of Emergency Situations (Russia): Vladimir Puchkov

 Vladimir Puchkov was the Deputy Minister of Emergencies.
 In May 2012 he was appointed as Minister first government of Dmitry Medvedev.
 Six years later, when the new government was formed, he did not join the government.

 Yevgeny Zinichev

 Yevgeny Zinichev was appointed minister on May 18, 2018, in the second Medvedev government.
 Zinichev was not a career lifeguard and had served all his life in security agencies such as the KGB, the FSO and the FSB.
 Prior to appointment, Zinichev held the position of deputy director of the FSB.
-After the resignation of the Medvedev government in 2020, he retained his post in the new government of Mikhail Mishustin.
+After the resignation of the Second Medvedev cabinet in 2020, he retained his post in the new government of Mikhail Mishustin.

 Yevgeny Zinichev tragically died on 8 September 2021, aged 55, during the filming of an interdepartmental exercise to protect the Arctic zone of Russia.
 According to the ministry, he fell off a cliff while trying to save the life of director and cameraman Aleksandr Melnik, who also died.
 His death was the first case in the history of post-Soviet Russia of the death of an incumbent federal minister.